biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:atoms.md

                      |
                      Atom(s)

+Different ways are provided how to access the data contained in a Structure.
 If you want to directly access an array of Atoms you can do something like this:

 <java>